CaptainCrowbar/unicorn-lib/unicorn/utf.md

 destination string passed by reference; in this case the output code unit type must be supplied explicitly as a template argument.

 The `flags` argument has its usual meaning.
-If the `UtfError::ignore` flag is used, and the source and destination code units are the same size, the string will simply be copied unchanged.
-If the `UtfError::throws` flag is used, and the destination string was supplied by reference, after an exception is thrown the destination string will contain the successfully converted part of the string before the error.
+If the `Utf::ignore` flag is used, and the source and destination code units are the same size, the string will simply be copied unchanged.
+If the `Utf::throws` flag is used, and the destination string was supplied by reference, after an exception is thrown the destination string will contain the successfully converted part of the string before the error.

 * `template <typename C> U8string` **`to_utf8`**`(const basic_string<C>& src, uint32_t flags = 0)`
 * `template <typename C> u16string` **`to_utf16`**`(const basic_string<C>& src, uint32_t flags = 0)`